cre8magic/cre8magic/docs-src/pages/library/settings/lookup.md

 ...but the Settings-Lookup _can_ have an additional step:

-1. Check the **ThemeSpell** in the **SpellBook** and look at the Parts-Map
+1. Check the **ThemeSettings** in the **Book** and look at the Parts-Map
 1. If the `MainMenu` is found in the Map, then check if there are renames.
 Let's assume that
-    1. The `FixedWidth` theme maps the design to `MainMenuFixedWidth` and leaves the Spell-Settings as is
+    1. The `FixedWidth` theme maps the design to `MainMenuFixedWidth` and leaves the Settings as is
     1. The `FullScreen` leaves everything as is
-1. The new names are then used to find the Spells and Blueprints
+1. The new names are then used to find the Settings and Blueprints